 Where to Stay

 The most popular place for tourists to stay is along My Khe beach.
-We stayed at HAIAN Beach Hotel & Spa because of this gorgeous infinity pool and ocean view room.
+I stayed at HAIAN Beach Hotel & Spa because of this gorgeous infinity pool and ocean view room.
 I liked my stay although it clearly catered towards Korean tourists (not sure if this is the case for all hotels).

 As I touched on earlier, I would highly recommend staying at a beach resort further south in the city.
 You’ll have a cleaner beach, access to beach chairs, and more of a vacation feel.
 My favorite part about Da Nang was the day trip to Ba Na Hills which you can easily do even if you don’t stay in the city.
-And honestly, although I had some good food in Da Nang, it does not compare to Hanoi, Ho Chi Minh or even Hoi An.
+And even although I had some good food in Da Nang, it does not compare to Hanoi, Ho Chi Minh or even Hoi An.

 A few of the beach resorts are absurdly priced but here are some reasonable priced options!